-- 1. Chol Hamoed is, at its name implies, a combination of "chol" (weekday) and "moed" (holiday).
+- Chol Hamoed is, as its name implies, a combination of "chol" (weekday) and "moed" (holiday).
 The halachot of Chol Hamoed reflect this in-between status.
-In principle, most of the activities forbidden on Shabbat are forbidden on Chol Hamoed as well.
-However, most activities performed for benefit on Chol Hamoed are permitted.
-Therefore, one may, for example, cook or drive a car on Chol Hamoed, provided it is related to Chol Hamoed or the last days of Yom Tov ().
-In addition, one may use a smartphone or computer on Chol Hamoed if they are used for purposes related to Chol Hamoed or enjoyable activities (such as texting a friend to say hello). - 2.
-Many poskim hold that forbidden activities on Shabbat that do not take significant effort are permitted on Chol Hamoed.
-For example, one may turn on a light on Chol Hamoed for any reason or tear a piece of paper regardless of the purpose since these actions do not require significant effort.
-Most poskim also permit writing on Chol Hamoed, though it is customary to write at least the first line in an unusual manner (shinui), such as with a slant.
+In principle, most of the activities forbidden on Shabbat are forbidden on Chol Hamoed as well (see Shulchan Aruch, O.C.
+530:1; Mishnah Berurah 530:1; R.Dovid Zucker and R.Moshe Francis, "Chol Hamoed," [in English] p.5).
+However, most normal activities performed for benefit on Chol Hamoed are ultimately permitted.
+Therefore, one may, for example, cook or drive a car on Chol Hamoed, provided it is related to Chol Hamoed or the last days of Yom Tov (Shulchan Aruch 541:5; Mishnah Berurah 530:1).
+However, one may not perform melachot that are considered "ma'aseh uman," (done by a craftsman), meaning that only a skilled worker knows how to do them (Shulchan Aruch, O.C.
+541:1).
+For example, one may not engage in complex carpentry or home repairs for which a professional is usually called ("Chol Hamoed," p.20). - 2.
+Many poskim hold that even activities forbidden on Yom Tov that do not take significant effort are permitted on Chol Hamoed (Piskei Teshuvot 530; "Chol Hamoed K'hilchato" 2:9).
+For example, one may turn on a light on Chol Hamoed for any reason, or tear a piece of paper regardless of the purpose, since these actions do not require significant effort.
+Writing is also permitted on Chol Hamoed for any Chol Hamoed purpose (including pleasure).
+It is customary to write at least the first line in an unusual manner (shinui), such as with a slant (Mishnah Berurah 545:35).
+In addition, one may use a smartphone or computer on Chol Hamoed normally if they are used for purposes related to Chol Hamoed or enjoyable activities (such as writing to a friend to say hello) (Peninei Halachah, Moadim 11:13).

-23 - Chol Hamoed (Part 2)
+Chol Hamoed (Part 2)